Luiz-Sant0s/react-hash/README.md

 <br/>

-## these were the technologies / methodology used to build this tic-tac-toe.
+## these were the technologies/methodology/framework used to build this tic-tac-toe/hash.
 <br/>
 <a href="https://atomicdesign.bradfrost.com/chapter-2/"> <img src="https://atomicdesign.bradfrost.com/images/content/atomic-design-abstract-concrete.png" width="100" height="50">
 </a>